The 10 Best Cordless Stick Vacuums of 2023, Tested by HGTV Editors

 What to Look for in a Cordless Stick Vacuum

 Battery Life: Battery life is arguably the most important feature of a cordless vacuum.
 There's nothing more annoying than the battery dying halfway through cleaning your mattress or vacuuming your living room and then having to wait 3-4 hours for it to recharge.
-The more powerful the suction of the vacuum, the more strain on the battery, so when manufacturers claim a vacuum can run "up to 40 mins", you may only get 20-30 minutes, realistically, depending on what mode you're using.
+The more powerful the suction of the vacuum, the more strain on the battery, so when manufacturers claim a vacuum can run "up to 40 mins", you may only realistically get 20-30 minutes, depending on what mode you're using, how dirty the space is and the floor type you're cleaning.
 The size of your house or apartment, whether you vacuum all at once or in smaller sessions and how often you plan to use the stick vacuum all contribute to what kind of battery life you'll want.
-In our testing, we found "up to 40 minutes" to be a good sweet spot for allowing us to tackle most vacuuming jobs in that span, while still being powerful enough and affordable.
+In our testing, we found batteries rated as lasting "up to 60 minutes" to be a good sweet spot for tackling most vacuuming jobs.

 Bin Size: The larger the bin, the more area you can cover in one session and the less often you will have to empty it.
-A bin with a single-button release is a good feature to look for because it means mess-free disposal.
+Most of the vacuums we recommend have a dust bin between .1 or .2 gallons, which will usually require emptying after every whole-house cleaning session.
+If you have a larger home over 2,000 square feet or don't want to empty the dust bin as often, consider splurging for a dust bin closer to .4 or .5 gallons.
+A bin with a single-button release is a good feature to look for because it means mess-free disposal, so even if you need to empty it after every cleaning session, it will only take two seconds.

 Configurations and Surface Capabilities: Any good cordless stick vacuum will also convert to a handheld vacuum and come with attachments for upholstery and tight crevices.
 You also want a vacuum that's powerful enough to work on hard floors, carpets, mattresses, cars and any upholstered surfaces as well.
 Some smarter vacuums can sense when you're cleaning hard floors versus carpet and can automatically adjust the suction power.